 Professional plumbers and independent DIY-ers can make use of a sewer jetter to efficiently clean clogged sewer drains that are located both indoors and outdoors.
 If you notice that your home has clogged sinks, toilets, drains or showers, then it’s likely that your main sewer line could be clogged.
 It needs immediate attention to prevent more severe water damage to your home or office.

 Another warning sign to look out for is if your toilet tends to backup or if you experience water coming back up through the drains.
-In these cases, using a sewer jetter to blast through a clogged up main sewer line would be a first course of action for experienced professionals such as plumbers or contractors.
+In these cases, using a sewer jetter to blast through a clogged up main sewer line would be a first course of action.
+However, you may want to rely on experienced professionals such as plumbers or contractors.

 When Do I Need To Clean With A Jetter?

 If it sounds like your drains or toilets are percolating, or if you see water pooling near your basement drain, you likely have a blockage in your main sewer line.
 In this case, using a sewer jetter to clear the blockage could be all you need to remedy the problem.

 Sometimes mechanical drain cleaners are used to do the same task of clearing out a main sewer line.
 But in reality, it can oftentimes be overkill.

 Since main sewer lines are sometimes located in the basement, this is a consideration to keep in mind in choosing to use a sewer jetter over a mechanical drain cleaner.

-It’s important to follow any and all safety instructions that come with your pressure washer if you plan to attach a sewer jetter to it, to get the job done yourself.
+It’s important to follow all safety instructions that come with your pressure washer.
+If you plan to attach a sewer jetter to it, to get the job done yourself.
 There are also certain electrical considerations you need to bear in mind to avoid electrical shock.

-But if it seems like too daunting of a task, you can always hire a reputable plumber to do the job for you.
+But if it seems like too daunting of a task, you can always hire a licensed plumber.
 This way you know you will have your drains cleaned properly.

 At Hernandez Plumbing we do drain cleaning with a jetter.
-Contact us to schedule your cleaning!